 Until today, the association of Tibetan tradition with modern manufacturing of recipes from plants and minerals, according to Western standards, is a pioneering work.
 The secret of the formulas of Tibetan medicine is the holistic approach of PADMA products.

-50 years of practical experience and scientific work are now enabling us to provide a synthesis of modern research and centuries of old tradition.
+More than 45 years of practical experience and scientific work enable a synthesis of modern research and centuries-old tradition.

 PADMA is trying to build bridges between medical systems and cultures.
 A particular concern is to preserve the centuries old and proven medical knowledge of Tibet and make it useful to all of humanity.